dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T1703: Judgments shouldn't be based on health or ability.
+### T1703: Ableism disregards rights and dignity of individuals with disabilities.

 |Support|
 |---|